J. B. White Pittsburgh

-This graceful green aqua porter-style bottle is embossed, ‘J. B. WHITE’ in an arch on the face of the bottle.
-Beneath the arched primary name is a horizontally embossed ‘PITTSBURGH.’
-On the reverse side of the bottle is a large embossed ‘W.’ With the transparency of the glass, it makes a nice layered image to see the copy on one face and the reverse image copy on the other side.
-The bottle has an improved pontil and an inverted tapered applied mouth and is approximately 7-½” tall.
+This graceful green porter-style bottle is embossed, ‘J. B. WHITE’ in an arch on the face of the bottle.
+Beneath the arched primary name is a horizontally embossed straight-line ‘PITTSBURGH.’
+On the reverse side of the bottle is a large ¾-inch embossed ‘W.’ With the transparency of the glass, it makes a nice layered image to see the copy on one face and the reverse image copy on the opposite side.
+The bottle has an iron pontil and an inverted tapered applied mouth and is approximately 7 ½ inches tall.

 John B. White was an Irish immigrant, arriving in Pittsburgh sometime around 1830 with his wife, Jane, and a couple of his Irish-born sons.
-Additional children were born in Pittsburg as well.
+Additional children were born in Pittsburgh as well.

 From about 1847, John B. White is fairly well documented in the Pittsburgh directories as being in the business of selling porter.
 The only direct mention of his bottling operation was in the 1852 and 1856 directories and should be interpreted as being a coincidental sideline of his business of selling porter, which he continued until about 1858.

-Sometime after 1858, John White appears to have switched professions, and for at least the next decade he was prominently noted as an “Engineer” at the Custom House, in Pittsburgh.
+Sometime after 1858, John White appears to have switched professions, and for at least the next decade was prominently noted as an “Engineer” at the Custom House in Pittsburgh.